mjhea0/mjhea0.github.com/source/_posts/2013-06-08-designing-with-class-sinatra-plus-postgresql-plus-heroku.markdown

 1. September 29, 2013: bootstrap 3, jQuery, css
 2. November 21, 2013: added the ability to edit posts, demonstarted how to escape HTML
+3. May 4, 2014: added a captcha to the new post form to help prevent spam (see blog post [here](http://mherman.org/blog/2014/05/04/adding-a-captcha-to-sinatra-to-minimize-spam/))

 <br>

 Know a little Ruby?
 Ready to start web development?
 Before jumping to Rails, get your hands dirty with Sinatra.
 It's the perfect learning tool.
 My recommendation: Start with a basic dynamic website, backed with SQLite.
 Create and manage your database tables with raw SQL.
 Practice deploying on Heroku.
 Practice.